Hebbal-Kittayya inscription: Explanation of the inscription

 A literal translation of the inscription is:

 Ganga King Sripurusha was a powerful king of the Ganga dynasty who ruled between 726 - 788 CE.
 The Western Ganga dynasty were a powerful Southern Indian dynasty from 400-1000CE.
 Sripurusha’s kingdom referred to as Gangavadi 96000 extended to the regions of modern-day Kolar, Bangalore, Krishnagiri, Salem, Erode, Mandya, Mysore, Coorg, Chikamagalur, Shimoga and Tumkur districts.
 Numerous veeragallu found from this period in these regions are testimonies to the fierce battles and skirmishes between the Gangas and the Rashtrakutas during this period.

-Etymology of the place name Hebbal

-The following is the etymology for the place-name Hebbal.